 There are many deadlines you need to know.
 It’s crucial that you understand these deadlines vary depending on the work you do on a project.

 - To file a lien on a property, you must be an eligible contractor, subcontractor, or supplier.
 To be an eligible contractor, subcontractor, or supplier, you must have furnished labor or materials to the project.
 There are legal consequences to filing a lien when you don’t have a right.

 - There are limitations to when you can file a lien.
 You cannot file a lien after the deadlines have elapsed.

 - Pre-lien notices must be delivered for every month when payment for goods or services hasn’t been received.
 Look at our chart to better understand the applicable dates.

 - The pre-lien notice procedure is confusing.
 Deadlines depend on the type of project and whether you a contractor, subcontractor, or sub-subcontractor.
 The deadlines are also calculated based on the month you provided the labor or materials, not the invoice date when you billed.
-Please read this article that explains the pre-lien notice process.

 - Texas Easy Lien has prepared this chart so you can more easily understand the relevant dates and deadlines.

 Many professionals in the construction industry agree—getting paid for the work done can be more challenging than completing the job.

 Fortunately, technology provided a solution.
 Our software allows you to access the forms and accurate information you need, all online.

 Texas Easy Lien’s automated processes can walk you through the steps with a series of easy-to-understand questions.